Echinopsis spachiana

-Soehrensia spachiana, commonly known as the golden torch, (white) torch cactus or golden column, is a species of cactus native to South America.
-Previously known as Trichocereus spachianus for many years, it is commonly cultivated as a pot or rockery plant worldwide.
+Echinopsis spachiana, synonyms including Soehrensia spachiana and Trichocereus spachianus, commonly known as the golden torch, (white) torch cactus or golden column, is a species of cactus native to South America.
+It is commonly cultivated as a pot or rockery plant worldwide.
 It has a columnar habit, with a lime-green cylindrical body with 1–2 cm long golden spines.

 Description

-Soehrensia spachiana grows as a cactus with a columnar habit, reaching 2 m (7 ft) high, with a diameter of 5–6 cm.
+Echinopsis spachiana grows as a cactus with a columnar habit, reaching 2 m (7 ft) high, with a diameter of 5–6 cm.
 Vertical branches arise from the base of the plant.
 Each column has 10–15 rounded ribs.
 The large areoles are around 1 cm apart, and have wavy yellow hairs.
 The straight spines are red-yellow initially, fading to white as they age.
 The central spine is around 1–2 cm long, and is surrounded by 8 to 10 smaller radial spines that are 0.4–1 cm in length.
 The white flowers are 15 cm (6 in) across and 18–20 cm long, part of which is an 8 cm long tube.
 In the northern hemisphere, the flowers appear in June–July and open at night.